Big Sandy, Texas: Needlecraft businesses

 In the late 1970s, local residents Jerry Gentry and Annie Potter began a mail-order business from their home in Big Sandy and called it Annie's Attic.
 The business grew rapidly into a multimillion-dollar enterprise, publishing magazines and catalogs for needlecraft enthusiasts.
-After the couple divorced in the early 1980s, Annie continued to preside over Annie's Attic, while Jerry launched a near-replicate business called The Needlecraft Shop, also in Big Sandy.
+After the couple divorced in the early 1980s, Annie continued to preside over Annie's Attic, while Jerry launched a near-replicate business called the Needlecraft Shop, also in Big Sandy.
 By the 1990s, both businesses had been purchased in separate transactions by Dynamic Resource Group (DRG), a publishing company in Berne, Indiana.
 DRG management moved both companies' operations to Indiana.
-Before doing so it established a new company, Strategic Fulfillment Group (SFG), on the southwest edge of Big Sandy.
-SFG, which handles mailing and subscription fulfillment for DRG and other clients, is now Big Sandy's and Upshur County's largest employer.
+Before doing so, it established a new company, Strategic Fulfillment Group (SFG), on the southwest edge of Big Sandy.
+SFG, which handles mailing and subscription fulfillment for DRG and other clients, is now Big Sandy and Upshur County's largest employer.

 "Texas' Largest Manhunt"

-On July 10–11, 1986, more than 1,000 law enforcement officers responded to Big Sandy Chief of Police Richard Lingle's request for assistance after the convicted murderer Jerry "The Animal" McFadden escaped from the Upshur County jail.
+On July 10–11, 1986, more than 1,000 law enforcement officers responded to Big Sandy Chief of Police Richard Lingle's request for assistance after convicted murderer Jerry "The Animal" McFadden escaped from the Upshur County jail.
 He took jailer Rosalie Williams, the wife of a Department of Public Safety trooper, as hostage.
 Lingle broadcast his call for help after Upshur County authorities were unable to track down McFadden and his hostage that evening.
 Responding officers securely cordoned off the city, leaving McFadden little chance of escape, and he was recaptured and returned to jail.
-Due to severe overcrowding in prisons, he had been paroled despite a past marked by violence, and committed additional crimes.
+Due to severe overcrowding in prisons, he had been paroled, despite a past marked by violence, and committed additional crimes.
 McFadden was executed in October 1999 for the murder of Suzanne Denise Harrison, a teen from nearby Hawkins.

 Sports

-The Big Sandy High School football team won three Texas Class B state championships, in consecutive years 1973–1975.
+The Big Sandy High School football team won three Texas Class B state championships in consecutive years 1973–1975.
 Although the state finals game in 1974 ended in a 0–0 tie (vs Celina), UIL granted both teams co-championships.
 In 2005, the Wildcats again reached the state 1-A finals, falling 21–20 to Stratford.